lilianschuster/glacier_overshoot_irreversibility_trough_water/README_data.md

         - `region`:
             - `global`: global averages
             - `global_glacier`: global glacier-area weighted averages (by taking the gridpoints nearest to the glaciers)
-            - `RGIXX_glacier`: regional glacier-area weighted averages for that specific RGI region
+            - `RGIXX_glacier`: regional glacier-area weighted averages for that specific RGI region XX
-            - `basin_2103_glacier`: basin glacier-area weighted averages (indices as defined by the Global Runoff Data Centre GRDC)
+            - `basin_XXXX_glacier`: basin glacier-area weighted averages (indices XXXX as defined by the Global Runoff Data Centre GRDC)
         - `scenario`: one of the eight scenarios  (same naming conventions as in the netcdf glacier projection files
         - `temp` : air temperature (unit: K)
         - `temp_21yr_avg` : same as `temp`; but using a centered 21-year rolling average (nan-values at beginning and end)